-> If you are looking to file a trademark in Singapore, though it is best to seek assistance from experts of Odint Consulting, which is the best call for that process.
+If you are looking to file a trademark in Singapore, though it is best to seek assistance from experts of OnDemand International, which is the best call for that process.
 We hold years of expertise surrounding businesses on foreign and domestic grounds and offer our range of services in multiple countries.

 On the website of the IPOS Digital Hub, you may get a list of all registered trademarks.